A vague announcement about a new show had been made in British weekly pop music magazine

 to take the place of RSG, Elkan Allan, Rediffusion's head of entertainment has been

 telling us about the plans for the new show.
 “It’s going to be the swingingest thing

 on the screen” he said confidently "the new show will make more use of film -

-Bad news awaited those returning after the Christmas and New Year's festivities as the show is now cut down to under half an hour to make way for soap opera Crossroads, and also possibly to make the show more attractive to other ITV channels.
+Bad news awaited those returning after the Christmas and New Year's festivities.
+But instead of their unemployment papers they were told that the show had survived, but would now be cut down to under half an hour to make way for soap opera Crossroads, and also possibly to make the show more attractive to other ITV channels.
 Another possible attraction was Sandy Sarjeant, the show's first cage dancer who arrived in March.
 An excursion to France in April might have been used to encourage exports by Global TV, Rediffusion's international sales division.
 Although it's unlikely the show itself was sold abroad clips from the show were used to bulk out local pop shows in West Germany.